 Hamburg even has a handy beach where you can set up an impromptu BBQ and enjoy the evening air on the banks of the Elbe River.

-Souvenirs Eight pints into the evening is NOT the time to think of picking up a little something to take home to the lady in your life.
-What might seem like a bit of cheeky fun through your beer goggles could well be received and re-gifted ("...where the sun doesn't shine!") and lead to a few night in spare room solitary confinement.
+Souvenirs - Six pints into the evening is NOT the time to think of picking up a little something to take home to the lady in your life.
+What might seem like a bit of cheeky fun through your beer goggles could well be received and re-gifted ("...where the sun doesn't shine!") and lead to a few nights in spare room solitary confinement.

-History If you're ever wondered how these things come into being… The clue to the Reeperbahn lies behind its name which translates as "Rope Walks".
-Originally this area was set up and inhabited by sailors and fisherman and where you find salty sea dogs "professional ladies" often not be far behind and so came into being Hamburgs most famous, controversial and most diverse area.
+History - If you've ever wondered how these things come into being… The clue to the Reeperbahn lies behind its name which translates as "Rope Walks".
+Originally this area was set up and inhabited by sailors and fishermen and where you find salty sea dogs "professional ladies" often not be far behind and so came into being Hamburg's most famous, controversial and most diverse area.